In this section

 2 = Visible erythema (

 3 = Extensive

-- More than 32 week’s gestation: pH neutral cleansers may be utilised.
-Infants may be bathed every 2-3 days.
+- For neonates more than 32 week’s gestation, pH neutral or slightly acidic cleansers may be utilised.
+Neonates may be bathed every 2-3 days

 Current best practice exists for the taping of venous and arterial lines, however the following are general considerations.

-Very little data is available on what disinfectants are best suited to the infant skin, in particular preterm infant skin.
+Very little data is available on what disinfectants are best suited to the neonate skin, in particular preterm neonate skin.

 Emollients restore lipid levels, improve hydration, preserve natural moisturising factors and offer significant buffering capacity to normalise skin pH and maintain skin microbiome.

-A common condition affecting as many as half of all full term newborn infants.
+A common condition affecting as many as half of all full term neonate neonates.
 Most prominent on day 2, although onset can be as late as two weeks of age.
 Often begins on the face and spreads to affect the trunk and limbs.
 Palms and soles are not usually affected.

 Clinical features: Erythema Toxicum is evident as various combinations of erythematous macules (flat red patches), papules (small bumps) and pustules.
 The eruption typically lasts for several days however it is unusual for an individual lesion to persist for more than a day.

-Treatment: The infant is otherwise well and requires no treatment.
+Treatment: The neonate is otherwise well and requires no treatment.